St George Rotunda

 A Hidden Gem in the Heart of Sofia

 St. George Rotunda Church is a must-see stop on private guided Sofia tours.
-This small, round church is tucked between a hotel and the presidential building.
+This small, round church hides between a hotel and the presidential building.
 Many people walk by without even noticing this ancient treasure.

-The church was built in the 4th century during the Roman Empire.
-It is one of the oldest buildings still standing in Sofia today.
-At that time, the city was called Serdika, a major Roman center in the Balkans.
-Emperor Constantine the Great once said, “Serdika is my Rome.”
+Due to its construction in the 4th century, during the Roman Empire, it is one of the oldest buildings still standing in Sofia today.
+At that time, the city’s name was Serdika, a major Roman centre in the Balkans.
+Also, Emperor Constantine the Great once said, “Serdika is my Rome.”

 Though small in size, the Rotunda is rich in history and peaceful beauty.
 Inside, you can feel the spiritual energy of centuries past.
 Private guided Sofia tours will help you explore this spot in detail.